Primordial power spectrum from the dressed metric approach in loop cosmologies: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Javier Olmedo for extensive discussions and helpful comments.
 We also thank Sahil Saini and Tao Zhu for discussions.
-B.F.L. thanks Louisiana State University for hospitality during the course of this work.
 A.W. and B.F.L. are supported in part by the National Natural Science Foundation of China (NNSFC) with the Grants Nos.
 11847216, 11375153 and 11675145.
 P.S. is supported by NSF grant PHY-1454832.